Remarks on Nahm sums for symmetrizable matrices: Experiments on modular Nahm sums

 \section{Experiments on modular Nahm sums}

 In this section, we present some experiments on modular Nahm sums for symmetrizable matrices by using the numerical method explained in \cite{Zagier}.
 The method aims to detect, for a given $q$-series $f(q)$, whether $q^c f(q)$ is likely modular for some $c$.
 The actual procedure is as follows: \begin{enumerate} \item Compute $\phi(N) = N \log f(e^{-1/N})$ for four successive values (say $N = 20, 21, 22, 23$). \item Take the third difference of the values computed in (1).
-If this value is extremely small, then the Nahm sum $f(q)$ is likely modular. \end{enumerate} This method is justified by the following reasoning: If $f(q)$ is modular, $\phi(N)$ is approximated to high precision by a quadratic polynomial in $n$ (see \cite[Lemma 3.1]{VlasenkoZwegers}), and thus its third difference should be extremely small.
+If this value is extremely small, then the function $q^{c} f(q)$ is likely modular for some $c$. \end{enumerate} This method is justified by the following reasoning: If $q^{c} f(q)$ is modular for some $c$, $\phi(N)$ is approximated to high precision by a quadratic polynomial in $n$ (see \cite[Lemma 3.1]{VlasenkoZwegers}), and thus its third difference should be extremely small.
 For Nahm sums we actually only need three values in the step (1) since we know the constant term of the quadratic polynomial by the formula \eqref{eq:volume}.

 We use this method to give lists of candidates of modular Nahm sums in rank $2$ (Table \ref{table:rank2}), and rank $3$ with specific symmetrizers (Table \ref{table:1,1,2} for $d = (1,1,2)$ and Table \ref{table:2,2,1} for $d = (2,2,1)$).
+For rank $2$, we present all candidates found in the search

+for $-10 \leq a_{ij}, b_i \leq 20$ and $1 \leq a', b', d_i \leq 10$.
+We might expect that these exhaust all modular Nahm sums.
+For rank $3$, we find many more candidates.
+In Table \ref{table:1,1,2} and Table \ref{table:2,2,1}, we only present the candidates with relatively small numerators and denominators in $A$ and $b$, and actually there are many other candidates that we have not included here due to space constraints.
+The program used for the search is available here\footnote{\url{https://github.com/yuma-mizuno/modular-search-for-Nahm-sums-with-symmetrizers}}.

 We provide some comments on the lists.
 The matrix $A$ in the right table in Table \ref{table:rank2} is the inverse of the matrix $A$ of the same row in the left table.
 More precisely, we expect that the following holds in general: \begin{conjecture} Suppose that the Nahm sum associated with $(A, b, c, d)$ is modular.
 Then the Nahm sum associated with $(A^*, b^*, c^*, d^*)$ is also modular, where